 While many advanced features are disabled by default to make it easy to learn, those features are easily enabled with no downloading or installation

-Large, stainless steel buttons are easy to operate even with gloves, menu navigation is simple.
+Large, stainless steel buttons are easy to operate even with gloves, menu navigation is simple and easy to grasp.

 For serious divers, the G2 is an essential piece of gear, and an investment in health and safety.
 But it's a pretty big investment.